Whether you are a paintball beginner, or new to paintballing, you might be wondering what to wear for paintball today.

 Let’s dive into it without waiting,

-Some players tend to choose normal getup of long sleeves, or half sleeve t-shirt, and jeans.
-Other choose to go all out with full sleeve paintball shirts, vest, BDUs, and thick paints with knee/arm pads.
+Some players tend to choose a normal getup of long sleeves, or half sleeve t-shirt, and jeans.
+Others choose to go all out with full sleeve paintball shirts, vest, BDUs, and thick paints with knee/arm pads.

 In my experience, opting for full paintball gear/attire is much cooler, safer, and fascinating than normal paintball attire.